-We first document the existence of a large incumbency advantage in French multiparty elections: the victory of a candidate increases her likelihood of winning the next election by 25.1 percentage points.
+We first document the existence of a large incumbency advantage in French multiparty elections: the victory of a candidate increases their likelihood of winning the next election by 25.1 percentage points.
 We also identify each candidate's party and political orientation (from far-left to far-right) and measure incumbents' advantage at these two additional levels as well, to account for the possibility that parties on the losing side replace their candidate more often.
-The effect of winning the present election on winning the next one remains substantial at the party and orientation levels: 13.3 and 12.3 percentage points, respectively.
+The party-level and orientation-level incumbency advantage indicate how a candidate's close victory affects their party and orientation's likelihood of winning the next election.
+The effect of winning the present election on winning the next one is lower but remains substantial at the party and orientation levels: 13.3 and 12.3 percentage points, respectively.
 Moreover, the incumbency advantage is sizable for candidates of different orientations, and in both local and parliamentary elections.

-Second, we estimate the effects of a close victory on the likelihood that the candidate or other candidates of their party participate in the next election and on the number of competitors from the same orientation, which may directly contribute to the effect on winning.
+Second, we estimate the effects of a close victory on the likelihood that the candidate or other candidates of their party participate in the next election, which may directly contribute to the effect on winning.
 Incumbents are more likely by 32.9 percentage points than their closest challenger to compete again in the next election.
 The impact is also positive at the party level, but smaller and non-significant.

-In addition to effects on candidates' own likelihood to run, a close victory decreases the number of competitors from the candidate's orientation by 0.43 on average, which corresponds to a 23% decrease compared to the mean at the left of the threshold.
-Interestingly, this effect is driven by competitors belonging to political parties more than by independent candidates from the same orientation, suggesting that the lower number of ideologically close competitors faced by the incumbent primarily results from dropout agreements between parties.
+Third, we estimate the effects of a close victory on the likelihood that other candidates from the same orientation of the incumbent participate in the next election.
+A close victory decreases the number of competitors from the candidate's orientation by 0.43 on average, which corresponds to a 23% decrease compared to the mean at the left of the threshold.
+The effect on the total number of candidates from the same orientation (including the candidate themselves when they run again) is also negative, although it falls short of statistical significance.
+Interestingly, the drop in the number of competitors is driven by competitors belonging to political parties more than by independent candidates from the same orientation, suggesting that the lower number of ideologically close competitors faced by the incumbent primarily results from dropout agreements between parties.
 We conclude that party coordination is more effective on the side of the incumbent.
-Better coordination reinforces the other mechanisms giving incumbents an advantage which have been identified in previous work on two-party systems.
+Thus, better coordination reinforces the direct mechanisms giving incumbents an advantage, which have been identified in previous work on two-party systems.